RF Incoming protocols

 - Securely initiate pairing authentication and encryption mechanisms.

-It is available on most recent Android and the latest iOS mobile devices.
-The 'NFC only' solution is not very convenient (the short distance must be kept for the whole exchange).
-It is cheap and fully acceptable for 'one-time' configuration (or an unfrequent usage).
+It is available on almost all recent mobile devices (either android or iOS).
+The 'NFC only' solution is not very convenient for monitoring (the short distance must be kept for the whole exchange).
+But it is cheap and perfect for 'one-time' configuration (or an unfrequent usage) thanks to the Iotize' 3-stroke method.

 BLE (without NFC)